nextgenerationgraduatesprogram/nextgen2026-mlai-workshops/README.md

 These workshops are designed to make foundational ML/AI concepts accessible to newcomers while hopefully facilitating a deeper understanding for experienced practitioners.

+Before our first session, please work through the README and make sure you can access and run the notebook under the `workshop0-setup` branch.

 ## How the Workshops Work

 Each workshop is structured around a guided notebook that serves as a shared reference point for discussion, experimentation, and collective reasoning during the session.